Everything You Need to Know About Smiling Depression

 Suicidal thoughts are a common symptom of depression, but it’s believed that individuals with smiling depression can be at a greater risk of death by suicide.

 That’s because those living with smiling depression are high-functioning.
 They have the energy needed to create a suicide plan and follow it through.
-Also, as smiling depression is hard to recognize and often goes untreated.
-It can worsen over time, increasing the risk of suicide.
+Also, because smiling depression is hard to recognize and often goes untreated, it can worsen over time, increasing the risk of suicide.

 Important: If you are considering suicide or know someone who is, please seek emergency help right away.

 How to get help

 Discussing your experiences with a mental health professional, such as a psychologist or trained therapist, can be very helpful, as they can recommend coping strategies and help you treat the condition.
 Therapists can be seen either in person or online, which makes scheduling time for therapy sessions much more convenient.

 The good news is that once you seek professional help, smiling depression is usually treatable.